Peer-to-Peer Crowdshipping as an Omnichannel Retail Strategy

 Date Written: February 7, 2018

-Closely connected with the sharing economy, crowdshipping is an emerging operations model proposed to tackle the last-mile delivery problem in urban markets.
-Major retailers such as Amazon and Walmart, as well as start-ups such as Instacart and Deliv, have adopted or experimented with models of crowdshipping.
-Peer-to-peer crowdshipping carries important implications on the marketing-operations interface: on the one hand, it offers the opportunity to improve last-mile delivery efficiency (the efficiency effect); on the other hand, it provides an additional tool for the retailer to price discriminate between the online and in-store channels (the pricing effect).
+Crowdshipping is an emerging operations model proposed to tackle the last-mile delivery problem for online and omnichannel retailers in urban markets.
+Major retailers such as Amazon and Walmart, as well as start-ups such as Instacart and Deliv, have adopted or experimented with variants of crowdshipping models.
+Peer-to-peer crowdshipping, i.e., using in-store customers as a resource to deliver online orders), carries important implications on the marketing-operations interface for omnichannel retailers: on the one hand, it offers the opportunity to improve last-mile delivery efficiency (the efficiency effect); on the other hand, it provides an additional tool for the retailer to price discriminate between the online and in-store channels (the pricing effect).
 We model an omnichannel retail network's pricing decision for its online and in-store channels, and consumers' decisions on purchase, channel choice and participation in crowdshipping.
-As the exact analysis of the game is confounded by heterogeneity of spatial characteristics within a store's catchment area, we adopt a continuous approximation approach to obtain a tractable model.
-Contrasting two reimbursement modes for crowdshipping, i.e., reimbursing shopper-deliverers their incurred delivery costs or providing an additional premium as a (cross-channel) subsidy, against a store-operated delivery model, our analysis reveals that the effect of crowdshipping depends upon the interactions between the aforementioned efficiency and pricing effects.
-While the efficiency effect benefits both the retailer and consumers, the pricing effect could benefit the firm at the expense of consumer surplus.
-Combining these two effects, we find that crowdshipping is generally beneficial from the firm's profit and welfare perspectives, but does not always benefit consumers.
-A win-win outcome arises if the retailer employs the cost-based reimbursement model when there is little correlation between consumers' travel costs and product valuation, or the cross subsidy model when such correlation is strong.
+Contrasting two reimbursement modes for crowdshipping, i.e., reimbursing shopper-deliverers their incurred delivery costs or providing an additional premium as a (cross-channel) subsidy, against a store-operated delivery model, our analysis reveals that the potential benefits of crowdshipping to the retailer and consumers depend upon the interactions between the aforementioned efficiency and pricing effects.
+In particular, whether the efficiency effect benefits the firm depends on the availability of shoppers with low value of time; whereas the pricing effect benefits firms selling high-end products.
+The impact on consumer surplus of the two effects, however, depend on spatial store density.
+All in all, peer-to-peer crowdshipping can lead to significant win-win outcomes in dense urban markets for high-end items.

 Keywords: Crowdshipping, omnichannel retail, sharing economy, last-mile logistics